Program Overview

 SOCI 205 Social Science Research Methods 3 units

-List C: Choose one course from the following list, 3 - 4 units: Units
+List C: Choose one course from the following, 3 - 4 units: Units

-Any course not selected from List A or B 3 - 4 units
+Any course not selected from List B 3 - 4 units

 Please refer to Associate Degree for Transfer (ADT) Requirements for more information.